Antique auction is final chapter for Hometown Furniture

 “There’s absolutely no question,” White said.

-The closing sale at both the main location and at the auxiliary store across the street went very smoothly, White said.
+The recent closing sale at both the main location and at the auxiliary store across the street went very smoothly, White said.
 The secondary location, which handled their mattress business and their clearance inventory, sold out within a couple of months.
-The main location sold out of its inventory earlier this month.
+The main location sold out of its inventory in September.

 That left only the extensive antique collection.
 A preview day was held on Friday, Sept.
 21, and the auction was held on Saturday, Sept.
 22.